 Penn in the News

-Donald Kettl of the School of Arts and Sciences says the president’s State of the Union speech represents one of his last chances to shape his image.
+Donald Kettl of the School of Arts and Sciences says the CDC is not always immune to partisan politics.

-Kathleen Hall Jamieson of the Annenberg School for Communication says that the State of the Union address is one among the most difficult speeches a president makes.
+Kathleen Hall Jamieson of the Annenberg School for Communication says publicity among younger demographics is a necessity for presidential candidates.

 Arthur Caplan of the School of Medicine discusses responsible physician-assisted and financial planning.